tauri-apps/tauri-docs/docs/getting-started/intro.md

 ### Setting up Your Environment

-We are assuming that you know what the command line is, how to install packages on your operating system and generally know your way around the development side of computing.
+This guide assumes that you know what the command line is, how to install packages on your operating system and generally know your way around the development side of computing.

-Obviously, you must first make sure that all required languages / compilers are installed and available in your PATH.
+First, make sure that all required languages / compilers are installed and available in your PATH.
 Read more about the details for your local development environment:

 <OSList content={{
     linux: { title: 'Linux Setup', link: '/docs/getting-started/setup-linux'},